manticoresoftware/manticoresearch/manual/Searching/Search_results.md

 ```

 * `took`: time in milliseconds it took to execute the search
-* `timed_out`: if the query timed out or not
+* `timed_out`: whether the query timed out or not
-* `hits`: search results. has the following properties:
+* `hits`: search results, with the following properties:
-* `total`: total number of matching documents
+  - `total`: total number of matching documents
-* `hits`: an array containing matches
+  - `hits`: an array containing matches

-Query result can also include query profile information, see [Query profile](../Node_info_and_management/Profiling/Query_profile.md).
+The query result can also include query profile information.
+See [Query profile](../Node_info_and_management/Profiling/Query_profile.md).

 Each match in the `hits` array has the following properties:

 * `_id`: match id
-* `_score`: match weight, calculated by ranker
+* `_score`: match weight, calculated by the ranker
 * `_source`: an array containing the attributes of this match

 ### Source selection

-By default all attributes are returned in the `_source` array.
-You can use the `_source` property in the request payload to select the fields you want to be included in the result set.
+By default, all attributes are returned in the `_source` array.
+You can use the `_source` property in the request payload to select the fields you want to include in the result set.
 Example:

 ```json
 {